How can other people help?

 “Not putting extra pressure on me… letting me know they’re there but that I don’t have to do anything.”

 - Help them learn and practise relaxation techniques.
-You could help them do some research on, recommend, or practice certain relaxation techniques such as yoga or breathing exercises
+You could help them research good relaxation techniques and find ways to practise them, such as a weekly yoga class, or setting aside time for breathing exercises at home.
+This might become something that you could do together.

-- Encourage them to seek professional help.
-You could help them contact their family doctor, go with them to an appointment, or help them do some research on mental health and wellbeing
+- Support them to seek professional help.
+For example, you could help them contact their GP, go with them to an appointment or do some research on mental health and wellbeing (see our page on helping someone else seek help for lots more ideas).

 - Look after yourself.
 If someone around you is very stressed, you might become stressed too.
-If this happens, try to take a step back and look after your own wellbeing, as being calm and relaxed will make it easier for you to help someone else
+If this happens, try to take a step back and look after your own wellbeing.
+Being calm and relaxed will make you more able to help someone else.